moubi/swipeable-react/README.md

 ```
 yarn build
 ```
-That will create `lib/` folder with `index.js` file containing transpiled code from the `src/Swipeable.js` component
+That will create a `lib/` folder with `index.js` file containing transpiled code from the `src/Swipeable.js` component

 ## Credits